 The Company's management make judgments in the process of applying the Company's accounting policies in the preparation of its consolidated financial statements.
 In addition, the preparation of financial information requires that the Company's management make assumptions and estimates of effects of uncertain future events on the carrying amounts of the Company's assets and liabilities at the end of the reporting period and the reported amounts of revenue and expenses during the reporting period.
 Actual results may differ from those estimates as the estimation process is inherently uncertain.
 Estimates are reviewed on an ongoing basis based on historical experience and other factors that are considered to be relevant under the circumstances.
 Revisions to estimates and the resulting effects on the carrying amounts of the Company's assets and liabilities are accounted for prospectively.

-The critical judgments, estimates and assumptions applied in the preparation of Company's financial information are reflected in Note 3 of our condensed interim consolidated financial statements and their related notes for the quarter ended March 31, 2019.
+The critical judgments, estimates and assumptions applied in the preparation of Company's financial information are reflected in Note 3 of the Company's September 30, 2019 consolidated financial statements.

 10. CHANGES IN ACCOUNTING POLICIES AND RECENT ACCOUNTING PRONOUNCEMENTS